 A footpath leads away from the main garden.
 This is level until the end, about 1/4 mile away, when it rises up a steep slope to the road.
 It is a rough path at the edge of woodland and is covered in leaf mould.

 Another footpath leads away from the main car park.
-It is accessed via a walking bridge made of a single railway sleeper with sturdy wooden railings on either side.
-This bridge provides good views of the Mamog river.
+It is accessed via a metal walking bridge, this bridge provides good views of the Mamog river.
 The path then rises steeply up a rocky gorge to a wider but uneven footpath following the river Mamog to the road.

 The road is extremely quiet, being a single track road serving only a few houses along it and the tiny hamlet of Cwmorgan.